reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 ```shell
 mysql -u <DB User> -h 127.0.0.1 -P 3306 -p <DB password>
 ```
-Here also we are connecting to the RDS MySQL database with `127.0.0.1` as the hostname, `3306` as the port.
+Here also we are connecting to the RDS MySQL database with `127.0.0.1` as the hostname and `3306` as the port.

 ### Connection Type: Standard TCP/IP over SSH
 In this method, we are connecting to the RDS MySQL database using the MySQL workbench using `TCP/IP over SSH` as the connection type:

-{{% image alt="Connect RDS Database with TCP" src="images/posts/aws-rds-connect/db-connn-ssh.png" %}}
+{{% image alt="Connect RDS Database with TCP" src="images/posts/aws-rds-connect/db-conn-ssh.png" %}}

 We can see the successful test connection message with the following parameters :